 Approximately 7% of epidermoid cysts develop in the head or neck area.

-An epidermoid cyst may also form at the site of trauma to the body.
+An epidermoid cyst may also form at the site of injury to the body.

-If an infection has occurred, a person may need antibiotics, and a healthcare professional may drain the cyst.
+If an infection has occurred, a person may also need antibiotics.

-According to DermNet, epidermoid cysts most commonly occur in adults, and are twice as common in males than in females.
+According to DermNet, epidermoid cysts most commonly occur in adults.
+They are twice as common in males than in females, but the reasons for this are unclear.

 A person may also be more likely to develop epidermoid cysts if they have certain genetic disorders, including: